datasharingframework/dsf-process-tutorial/exercises/exercise-5.md

 ## Exercise Tasks
 1. In the `DicTask` class, create a boolean variable which decides whether the `dsfdev_cosProcess` should be started based on the start Task's input parameter `tutorial-input`.
 2. Add the boolean variable to the process execution variables, storing the decision.
-3. Add an exclusive gateway to the `dsfdev_dicProcess` model and two outgoing sequence flows - the first starting process `dsfdev_dicProcess`, the second stopping process `dsfdev_dicProcess` without starting process `dsfdev_cosProcess`.
+3. Add an exclusive gateway to the `dsfdev_dicProcess` model and two outgoing sequence flows - the first starting process `dsfdev_cosProcess`, the second stopping process `dsfdev_dicProcess` without starting process `dsfdev_cosProcess`.
 4. Add condition expressions to each outgoing sequence flow based on the previously stored execution variable.

 ## Solution Verification